-Administrative: The expansion of the Stetson Miami Terrace CHAPC (Alternative 2 and Alternative 3) would have minimal administrative impacts.
+Administrative: The expansion of the Stetson Miami Terrace CHAPC (Alternative 2-Alternative 4) would have minimal administrative impacts.
 Administrative impacts would be incurred through the rule making process, outreach and enforcement.
 The administrative impacts would differ between the alternatives in the amount of area they cover.
-It is expected the larger the expansion of the CHAPC the more enforcement will be needed.
+It is expected the larger the expansion of the CHAPC the more enforcement would be needed.
 Most of the administrative impacts associated with these alternatives relate to at-sea enforcement.